zephyrproject-rtos/zephyr/doc/application/application.rst

    More details are available below in :ref:`application_dt`.

 #.
-If your application has its own kernel configuration options, add a
+If your application has its own kernel configuration options,
-   line setting the location of the Kconfig file that defines them.
+   create a :file:`Kconfig` file in the same directory as your application's :file:`CMakeLists.txt`.

    An (unlikely) advanced use case would be if your application has its own unique configuration **options** that are set differently depending on the